dotnet/docs-maui/docs/user-interface/controls/webview.md

 To use Safari developer tools to inspect the contents of a `WebView` on Mac Catalyst requires you to add the `com.apple.security.get-task-allow` key, of type `Boolean`, to the entitlements file of your app for its debug build.
 For more information about entitlements, see [Entitlements](~/ios/entitlements.md).

+> [!NOTE]
+> A .NET MAUI app created using .NET 8 will automatically contain the `com.apple.security.get-task-allow` entitlement for its debug build on Mac Catalyst.

 To add an entitlements file to your .NET MAUI app project, add a new XML file named *Entitlements.Debug.plist* to the *Platforms\\MacCatalyst* folder of your app project.
 Then add the following XML to the file:

 ```xml